Sarasota County Schools Expand Mobile Access Without Compromising Security

 Binswanger ultimately opted for the Cisco Identity Services Engine (ISE) security policy management platform, implementing the solution in spring 2014.

-Cisco ISE hasn’t caused any problems, Binswanger says — it’s actually solved them.
+For Saratoga Schools, Cisco ISE has solved a lot of problems, Binswanger says.
 Nelson says one of the chief draws of Cisco ISE is its simplicity: from quick out-of-the-box setup and self-service device onboarding, to the way it functions as a “single source of truth” for all connected devices.

 “You have one central location for all your security policies instead of implementing them on each device,” Nelson says.
 “In the past, if you wanted that level of security, you would have to manually configure each switch, controller and firewall.
 As time goes on, people make changes that impact security, and they might not even realize it.”